mattdesl/canvas-sketch-util/docs/penplot.md

 // Get a SVG string of the path const svg = path.toString();

-// Discretize all curves into a list of polyline contours const contours = path.toContours();

-// Get absolute SVG commands as an array const commands = path.toCommands();
 ```

 The *Path* interface has the following drawing functions, see [d3-path API](https://www.npmjs.com/package/d3-path#api-reference) for details.
 The drawing functions match those in Canvas2D contexts.